opensearch-project/search-relevance/docs/feature-design/regularly-scheduled-experiments.md

 **Key Problems:**
 - Users would have to rerun experiments manually to detect changes in the search quality
+- Experiment results might noe be consistent because the search algorithms and data can change and affect search quality.

 **Impact of Not Implementing:**
 - Users would not be able to automate a schedule for running evaluations